shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Lab 01 Submissions

 All labs are due at 11:59pm the Friday following lab.
 For this lab you must set up your CSUChico-CSCI211 GitHub account, and submit `hello.cpp`, `add.cpp`, and `print.cpp` to [INGInious](https://inginious.csuchico.edu/) (there is a separate submission link for each exercise).
-You should also aim to complete two quizzes at least once: the 211 Linux Commands and Testing Quiz and the Git Basics Quiz.
-If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.<br>
+If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.
+You should also aim to complete the two Lab 01 quiz exercises at least once: the 211 Linux Commands and Testing Quiz and the Git Basics Quiz, both on Canvas.
+There is no late penalty for quizzes, but the quizzes should still be completed.<br>

 Optional but recommended submission step: add, commit, and push your code to GitHub (the `add` command with the `-A` option updates all files in the working tree):
 ```